julioalex-rezende/ccf-app-samples/GET_STARTED.md

-# Get Started: Application Development with CCF
+# Get Started: Application Development using CCF

+## Overview
+Get started repository for building CCF applications using (JavaScript and C++).

 ## Quick start
-What is CCF:The [Confidential Consortium Framework (CCF)](https://ccf.dev/) is an open-source framework for building a new category of secure, highly available, and performant applications that focus on multi-party compute and data.
+What is CCF: The [Confidential Consortium Framework (CCF)](https://ccf.dev/) is an open-source framework for building a new category of secure, highly available, and performant applications that focus on multi-party compute and data.

 - Read the [CCF overview](https://ccf.microsoft.com/) and get familiar with [CCF's core concepts](https://microsoft.github.io/CCF/main/overview/what_is_ccf.html)